Ozzie Albies Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.71 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays have a 3.68 team ERA that ranks third among all league pitching staffs.

-- The Rays will send Glasnow (2-2) out for his eighth start of the season.
-He is 2-2 with a 4.50 ERA and 56 strikeouts through 36 2/3 innings pitched.

-- In his last appearance on Saturday against the Seattle Mariners, the right-hander threw 5 2/3 innings, giving up three earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the righty tossed 3 1/3 innings against the Seattle Mariners, giving up five earned runs while surrendering nine hits.

-- The 29-year-old has amassed a 4.50 ERA and 14 strikeouts per nine innings across seven games this season, while allowing a batting average of .239 to opposing hitters.
+- In 12 games this season, the 22-year-old has a 5.11 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.